Cancer is linked to more than half of work-related deaths in the EU. Learn about the EU rules to protect people from carcinogens in the workplace.

 In 2017, MEPs set exposure limits on 11 additional carcinogens during the first revision of the 2004 directive to limit harmful substances in the workplace.

-On 11 December 2018, MEPs adopted even stricter rules, including exposure limit values for eight additional cancer-causing substances, whether inhaled or handled.
+In 2018, they adopted even stricter rules, including exposure limit values for eight additional cancer-causing substances, whether inhaled or handled.
 These substances included diesel fumes and used engine oil.
 It will also include skin notations for these substances, which are used to warn against the potential health effects associated with skin penetration.

 - Chemical agents that may cause cancer or genetic mutations

 Better protection from asbestos

 Between 30,000 and 90,000 people die in the EU every year due to exposure to asbestos.
 In a resolution adopted 20 October 2021, Parliament calls for a European strategy for the removal of all asbestos and improvement of the existing rules to better protect workers at risk.
 MEPs want to reduce the exposure limit from 0.1 fibres/cm3 to 0.001 fibres/cm3 and introduce mandatory screening and removal of asbestos before renovations can start.
 They also want to ensure that all occupational diseases are recognised, so victims can get decent compensation.